zofe/auth-module/README.md

 This is an auth module for a Laravel application (>= 8)

+It embed:

-It embed login, registration, two factor authentication, role/permission management, impersonation features.
+- login, registration, two factor authentication
+- role/permission management
+- user management
+- impersonation features.

 # Login / Registration & Two factor authentication